BlackSpider65/Oops-Assignment-01/README.md

 # Oops-Assignment-01
-In this Assignment cover the basic concept  of Oops.
+In this Assignment cover the basic concept  of Oops like Polymorphism, Encapsulation, Inheritance, Abstraction.